-Students may be permitted to remediate on obtaining unsatisfactory rating (score of 50-69 or grade of D+, D, C, C-) course, subject to program regulations.
+Students may be permitted to remediate on obtaining unsatisfactory rating (score of 0-59 or grade of D+, D, C-, F), subject to program regulations.
 If there is a case of a student who has obtained unsatisfactory rating in a course, CONM should provide an opportunity for students to remediate which contributes to the requirements for passing the course, at or before the end of the academic year.
+When a course assessment is retaken through remediation the maximum grade awarded after remediation is 'B'.
+The actual grade obtained will be recorded in the transcript.
+Students will not be permitted to re-sit, or take as a first sit, courses which they have passed with a grade of B and above.